iinsanegaming/scoreboard/README.md

 This is a Scoreboard that will show your players First and Last name, Job, and the Citizens ID.
 Also will show how many Lawnman and Medics you have on-duty.
+To be able to see the scoreboard use the command /scoreboard
 ## Authors

 - [@iinsanegaming](https://www.github.com/iinsanegaming)